lucuma/Clay/README.md

 and all the templates will be processed and the result stored inside the `build` folder.

-## Not just for HTML

-Clay can automatically compiles Less, Sass, CleverCSS & CoffeeScript files directly from your `static` dir (Less and CoffeeScript has to be installed in node first).

 ## How to install

 Just run